 3. Music Relieves Depression and Feelings of Isolation

-Depression often brings a heavy sense of disconnection from others, from joy, and even from one’s own emotions.
+Depression often brings a heavy sense of disconnection from others, from joy and even from one’s own emotions.
 But music comes as a bridge.
 Music therapy has been proven to enhance mood and motivation in individuals with depression and anxiety and is increasingly being paired with supportive group therapy.

 Even outside of therapy, listening to a song that captures your internal struggles can remind you that you are not alone.
 Music can also serve as a gentle reminder to pause, feel, and process when emotions become too tightly held inside.